-2 The 2016 Clery Handbook clarified the meaning of on-campus; therefore the campus map expanded the main campus to include Mount Carmel West Hospital, which affected reporting for 2016 and 2015, but not for 2014.
+1 The 2016 Clery Handbook clarified the meaning of on-campus; therefore the campus map expanded the main campus to include Mount Carmel West Hospital, which affected reporting for 2016 and 2015.

 Crime reports in the residential facilities are also included in the MCCN Main Campus categories.